 Newton’s Method

-1. Demonstrate Newton’s method by calculating the Dottie number accurate to eight decimal places.
+1. Calculating the Dottie number accurate to seven decimal places.

-2. Write a program that performs Newton’s Method, and use that program to calculate the Dottie number accurate to the precision of the language’s float data type.
+2. Write a program that performs Newton’s Method, and use that program to calculate the Dottie number accurate to the precision of your chosen language’s float data type.
 Note the TI-83/84+ series of calculators are programmable.
 Can your program calculate \(x\) to arbitrary precision?

-3. Put your calculator in radians mode.
-Take the cosine of any number.
+3. Take the cosine of any number.
 Then take the cosine of that result.
 And then take the cosine of that result.
 And then take the cosine of that result.
 Keep doing this for awhile, and you should notice that this process converges to that same solution to \(\cos(x) = x\).
 Assuming this does converge, why must it converge to this same number?

 4. The polynomial \(x^3-x\) has three roots: \(-1\) and \(0\) and \(1.\) Determine the set of all real numbers \(x\) such that Newton’s method will converge to \(1\) upon being initiated with guess \(x\).